oriuminc/jenkins-inception/README.md

   - Configure the build job settings in `roles/config.yml`.
 You'll need to register a GitHub application in order to enter credentials.
-  - Customize the `data_bags/users` entries, which will be used by the [`user` cookbook][user-cookbook] to set up linux users with SSH keys.
+  - Customize the `data_bags/users` entries, which will be used to set up Jenkins and linux users (with SSH access).  keys.
 A sample entry `patcon.json` is provided.
-There is a rake task available to help you generate your own encrypted passwords.
-Please see the cookbook documentation for more advanced configuration.
 I enjoy access to random machines, so please feel free to deploy my keys.
+If you would like to easily generate your own user files, there is an interactive rake task to help you generate these files for a team in your github organization.

+        GITHUB_PASSWORD=secret123 rake "generate_users[myorganization]"

 The next steps vary based on how you'd like to launch the Inception stack.